MichelaDA97/Growth_UIKit/README.md

 - Swift 5.0+

 <h2>Contributing:</h2>
 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have any suggestions, bug reports, or feature requests.
+Please feel free to open an issue if you have any suggestions, bug reports, or feature requests.

 </p>